Reasons for Waking Up in the Middle of the Night and Solutions for Better Sleep

 This article addresses the question of “Why do I wake up in the middle of the night?” and offers solutions of how to stay asleep all night long.

 Some of the most common reasons to wake up at night are environmental distractions, but these are among the easiest causes to remedy.
 It is very difficult to sleep if your bedroom is too hot, cold, noisy, or bright.
 Adjust the room’s temperature and use earplugs or an eye mask to promote sleep.
-Natural melatonin supplements, like NiteThru, also help adults stay asleep because of the long-lasting supplement beads contained in these easy-to swallow capsules.1
+Natural-acting melatonin supplements, like NiteThru, also help adults stay asleep because of the long-lasting supplement beads contained in these easy-to swallow capsules.1

 Anxiety keeps many people up at night, and it is often impossible to stay asleep when the mind is racing and worrying.
 When anxiety impacts sleep, it often happens multiple nights per week.
 This leads to sleep deprivation and most people report this increases their anxiety levels.4 Talk to a trusted medical professional about anxiety symptoms to determine whether prescription anxiety medications, natural relaxation techniques, or lifestyle changes may reduce feelings of anxiety at night.

 An Overactive Bladder

 Feeling the urge to urinate in the middle of the night is one of the most common reasons to wake up and get out of bed.
 An overactive bladder could be caused by an enlarged prostate, diabetes, or simply drinking too many fluids before bedtime.
 Try to restrict fluids an hour before bedtime, and if you do need to get up, avoid looking at the clock and use nightlights so that you won’t have to flip on overhead lights.3